NextGenRF-Design-Inc/bytepipe_sdk/src/rflan_qpsk/README.md

   5. A small window will open so you can select the system/subsystem you'd like the workflow advisor to focus on.
 Choose the name that matches what shows up in the "Code for" field.
 The workflow advisor opens after your selection.<br>
  ![image](https://user-images.githubusercontent.com/122583249/215621680-cc484861-7188-411e-83e1-e6a82db46dcb.png)

+### 3. Generate IP
-### 3. Simulate TX and RX blocks in Vivado
+### 4. Simulate Tx and Rx blocks in Vivado
-### 4. Generate IP
+  1. Open new Vivado project and call it "QPSKTxRxDirectConnect". <br> ` (not done - include more steps and/or pictures) `
+  2. Import both blocks and connect the outputs of Tx to the inputs of Rx. <br>`(not done - include more steps and/or pictures)`
+  3. Clone the rflan project<br>`(not done - include simulation testbench in rflan source files - also include specific cloning commands)`
+  4. Import `(testbench_filename)` as a simulation source <br>`(not done - include more steps and/or pictures)`
+  5. Run Simulation <br>`(not done - include more steps and/or pictures)`
-### 5. Integrate TX and RX blocks into basic bytepipe project and simulate (excluding interaction with ADRV9002)
+### 5. Integrate Tx and Rx blocks into basic bytepipe project and simulate (excluding interaction with ADRV9002)

-### 6. Integrate TX and RX into basic bytepipe project and perform live test (including interaction with ADRV9002 - basic loopback configuration)
+### 6. Integrate Tx and Rx into basic bytepipe project and perform live test (including interaction with ADRV9002 - basic loopback configuration)

 <!--The rflan qpsk example utilizes the basic [rflan build](https://github.com/NextGenRF-Design-Inc/bytepipe_sdk/src/rflan/README.md) to send baseband information over a bandpass channel.